pact-foundation/pact-js/MIGRATION.md

 # Pact-js migration guide

+# 11.x.x -> 12.x.x

+- Node versions less than 16 are no longer supported
+- Pact FFI library is now prebuilt and included in the distributable dropping the requirement for a node-gyp build chain.
+Users can now use `--ignore-scripts`
+  - If errors are seen finding the native library, please
+    - run with `LOG_LEVEL=debug`
+    - follow the instructions provided

 # 10.x.x -> 11.x.x

 There is just one single [breaking change](https://github.com/pact-foundation/pact-js/blob/master/CHANGELOG.md#-breaking-changes) in this release.
 A conflicting type `StateHandlers` has been renamed to  `MessageStateHandlers` for use in message pact tests.